Hull Rifles: Normandy

 In the days after 6 June 50th (N) Division pushed slowly forward into the Bocage country against increasingly strong German opposition.
 69th Brigade advanced another 3–4 miles inland on 7 June, crossing the high ground and the Bayeux–Caen road, linked up with 3rd Canadian Division advancing from Juno Beach, and captured a fortified German radar station at Ducy-Ste-Marguerite.
 On 8 June, 8th Armoured Bde passed through 69th Bde to continue the advance towards Tilly-sur-Seulles.
 While the rest of 50th (N) Division assisted 7th Armoured Division in its attempt to take Villers-Bocage, 69th Brigade operated with the Canadians to prevent enemy infiltration between them.
 The division was relieved in the front line on 13 June, but were soon back in action, 69th Bde attacking towards Tilly-sur-Seulles once more on 15 June.
 All three battalions ran into heavy opposition and failed to make the planned 4000 yd advance.
 A counter-attack drove 5th East Yorkshires back on 18 June, but by 19 June 50th (N) Division had finally driven the Germans out of Tilly.

 A period of static warfare then followed for 50th (N) Division until the German front began to break up at the end of July.
 The other brigades of 50th (N) Division began pushing forward on 30 July, then on 2 August 69th Bde attacked and captured a hill west of Villers Bocage against small-arms fire, afterwards capturing Tracy-Bocage on the high ground outside Villers-Bocage.
 The brigade was shelled in these positions for 24 hours before the Germans withdrew.
 The CO of 5th East Yorkshires, Lt-Col Robert James (Essex Regiment), who had commanded the battalion since Sicily and had won a DSO and two Bars, was killed on 3 August.
 50th (N) Division was relieved for rest on 5 August for the first time since D Day, but it was back in the advance four days later.
 151st Brigade led, then 69th Bde passed through and made slow progress against fierce German opposition and heavy calibre artillery.
 Next day 5th East Yorkshires was tasked with capturing St Pierre and Point 229.
 The forming up position was under direct enemy observation and heavy casualties were anticipated, but morning fog blanketed the operation and the battalion and its supporting tanks overran the enemy outpost line.
-However, when two companies tried to storm Pt 229 they were men by fire from Panzers along the crest, and were halted with heavy losses, finally digging in short of both objectives.
+However, when two companies tried to storm Pt 229 they were met by fire from Panzers along the crest, and were halted with heavy losses, finally digging in short of both objectives.
 The rest of the division completed the tasks over the next two days and advanced as far as Condé, cutting one of the enemy's main routes of retreat through the developing Falaise Pocket.